ISSArt-LLC/ISSArt-LLC.github.io/posts/2018-02-08-asyncawait-syntax-encourages-frontend-developers-develop-incorrect-code.md

 }
 ```

-If your loading code depends on React props, componentWillReceiveProps method won't handle the issue properly, because “isMounted” call won't check the load session relevance anymore: instead, you should force component remounting by specifying unique “key” prop.
+If your loading code depends on React props, componentWillReceiveProps method won't handle the issue properly, because "isMounted" call won't check the load session relevance anymore: instead, you should force component remounting by specifying unique "key" prop.
 This code would still have significant downsides.
 In particular:

 1. It is hard to work with.
 Every time we make an asynchronous call, we must perform such checks, and it is annoying.
 2. Forcing component remounting results in significant performance loss.